 CFDs allow you to trade on indices without purchasing the underlying asset.
 This quick way of gaining exposure to the underlying asset is just one of the benefits of CFD trading on indices.
 These CFDs save time, in comparison to traditional markets, by allowing for instant trading during trading hours and the option to increase purchasing power using leverage.
 This leverage can increase potential gains but also increases trader’s exposure to potential losses.

 Traditionally, an investor would purchase a unit or share of an index mutual fund.
-These are compiled by traditional brokerage houses who purchase assets which are traded on the NYSE, NASDAQ, LSE, or others.
+These are compiled by traditional brokerage houses who purchase assets which are traded on the NYSE, NASDAQ, LSE, ASX, and the HKEx among others.
 At the end of each trading day, the fund’s assets are calculated and the value of each share is adjusted.
 Only at that time can a shareholder sell their share to the open market.
 The next day, at closing, buyers are allowed to purchase those released shares at that day’s new value.
 This makes trading mutual fund indices complicated because the trade is placed before the true value is calculated.

 When trading CFDs, you are not purchasing the underlying asset.
 Rather, the trader is taking out a contract that is based on the movement of the index or instrument.
 What’s more, these are traded with leverage, meaning if a share is offered with a leverage of 1:10 and valued at 100 Euros, the initial payment to trade is only 10 Euros.